 Some factors that managers might consider when determining if a species is eligible for downlisting (e.g., from endangered to threatened) or delisting (e.g., removal from the list) are population increases, conservation efforts, regulatory mechanisms to conserve a species and its habitat, and reduction of threats.
 Once a species is determined to be recovered, it can then be removed from the list of endangered and threatened species.

 Learn more about the work we do under the ESA

 The ESA has been successful in preventing species extinctions—less than 1 percent of the species listed under the ESA have gone extinct.
 While we have recovered and delisted a small percentage of listed species since 1973, we would likely have seen hundreds of species go extinct without the ESA.
-Learn about some of our success stories:

 We have issued regulations, national policies, and guidance to promote efficiency and consistency in implementing the ESA to conserve and recover listed marine species.

-Find ESA regulations, policies, and guidance
+Learn more about ESA regulations, policies, and guidance

 Congress passed the Marine Mammal Protection Act in 1972 in response to increasing concerns among scientists and the public that significant declines in some species of marine mammals were caused by human activities.
 The MMPA established a national policy to prevent marine mammal species and population stocks from declining beyond the point where they ceased to be significant functioning elements of the ecosystems of which they are a part.
 This was the first legislation to mandate an ecosystem-based approach to marine resource management.

 Three federal entities share responsibility for implementing the MMPA: